arvvoid/plugin.video.hbogoeu/README.md

 | Report play  status to HBO | N/A       | N/A                | N/A     | N/A               | N/A      |

-This add-on covers atm HBO Go Eu, HBO Spain, HBO Nordic, 18 countries:
+This add-on support 18 countries atm:
 * __Bosnia and Herzegovina__ *[HBO Go EU]*
 * __Bulgaria__ *[HBO Go EU]*
 * __Croatia__ *[HBO Go EU]*